mgckind/easyaccess/README.md

 To load a table it needs to be in a csv format with columns names in the first row the name of the table is taken from filename

         DESDB ~> load_table <filename>

 ### Load SQL queries
-To load sql queries just run:
+To load SQL queries just run:

         DESDB ~> loadsql <filename.sql>
 or

         DESDB ~> @filename.sql

-The format is the same as in command line, SQL statement must end with ;
-and to write output files it must be followed by > <output file>
+The query format is the same as the interpreter, SQL statement must end with ";" and to write output files the query must be followed by " > <output file>"

 ### Configuration

-The configuration file is located at $HOME/.easyaccess/config.ini

-but everything can be configured from inside easyaccess
+The configuration file is located at $HOME/.easyaccess/config.ini but everything can be configured from inside easyaccess type:

-type:

         DESDB ~> help config

 to see the meanings of all the options, and: